jeff-spokeo/javascript/react/README.md

 ## Class vs Stateless Components

   - Stateful (or Class) Components
-    - If you have internal state and/or refs, or you need to hook into component lifecyle methods, prefer `class extends React.Component`.
+    - If you have internal state and/or refs, or you need to hook into component lifecyle methods, prefer `class extends React.Component` over [`React.createClass`](#avoid-react-createclass).
     - include only one React component per file.
     - eslint: [`react/prefer-es6-class`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/prefer-es6-class.md)